jnasholm/mvc-pwm/README.md

 |p4|5|23.8|
 |p5|10|23.0|
 |p6|20|22.0|

-**Note:** The controller hardware is theoretically capable of operating 110-230 VAC mixing valve actuators.
-This will however not be tested in the project.

 [^1]: [PI Parameter Influence on Underfloor Heating Energy Consumption and Setpoint Tracking in nZEBs](https://www.mdpi.com/1996-1073/13/8/2068)
 [^2]: [Reglering, om P-, I-, D-bidraget](https://www.bastec.se/anvandarmanual/reglering-p-i-d-bidraget/)